 The world’s second Sphere will be built in the UAE capital after the first opened in Las Vegas

-DUBAI, United Arab Emirates (AP) — The world’s second Sphere will be built in the capital of the United Arab Emirates after the opening of the first in Las Vegas.
+DUBAI, United Arab Emirates (AP) — The world’s second Sphere is planned to be built in the capital of the United Arab Emirates after the opening of the first giant dome entertainment complex in Las Vegas.

 Abu Dhabi’s Department of Culture and Tourism and Sphere Entertainment Co. announced the plan late Tuesday to bring a Sphere to the Middle East.

+Under the deal, Abu Dhabi will pay a franchise fee to Sphere Entertainment to build the second location using its designs.
+Abu Dhabi’s government will pay to build the structure, as well as annual fees to Sphere Entertainment “for creative and artistic content.”

 The announcement offered no financing information, nor did it say where the Sphere would be built in the Emirati capital.
-Officials with the Sphere and Abu Dhabi’s government did not immediately respond to questions about the project Wednesday.
+Abu Dhabi’s government did not immediately respond to questions about the project Wednesday.
+Sphere declined to comment beyond the initial announcement.

 The massive $2.3 billion Las Vegas Sphere opened in 2023 as the gambling capital’s most expensive entertainment venue.
 A high-resolution LED screen wraps halfway around the 17,500-seat audience.
-It has hosted concerts and sporting events.
+It has hosted concerts and sporting events inside the world’s largest spherical structure standing at 366 feet (111 meters) tall and 516 feet (157 meters) wide.

+However, efforts to build a second Sphere abroad have been choppy.
+London Mayor Sadiq Khan rejected a plan to build one in the city’s east over multiple concerns last year, including light pollution.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.